Sanju poster: Vicky Kaushal is channelling retro vibes as Ranbir Kapoor’s ‘best friend’

-After giving fans a glimpse into Sanjay Dutt’s crazy romantic life and the warm father-son bond with posters featuring Ranbir Kapoor with Sonam Kapoor and Paresh Rawal respectively, the latest poster of Sanju features Vicky Kaushal in the role of his close friend.
+After giving fans a sneak-peek into Sanjay Dutt’s crazy romantic life and the warm father-son bond with posters featuring Ranbir Kapoor with Sonam Kapoor and Paresh Rawal respectively, the latest poster of Sanju features Vicky Kaushal in the role of his best friend.

 Giving all kinds of goofy vibes, Ranbir and Vicky look to be bonding in a nightclub.
 Donning the classic leather and fur jackets, Ranbir and Vicky seem to be channelling their inner retro in this new look.
 Sharing the poster, director Rajkumar Hirani wrote on Twitter, “Meet Vicky Kaushal.
 Such a refined actor and pure joy to work with him.
 He plays Sanju’s best buddy. #SanjuTrailer out in 2 days on 30th May! #RanbirKapoor @vickykaushal09 #RajkumarHiraniFilms @foxstarhindi @VVCFilms”.